Bringing It All Home.

 I gave those gathered to discuss championship my pick of the greatest athlete of our times.
 Muhammad Ali.

-I thanked Mr. Fraser for letting in those from the earlier refugee influx.
+I thanked Mr. Fraser for lowering the drawbridge for those from the earlier refugee influx.
 He appreciated that.

 Along with others, including John Howard, we welcomed the South African President who graced us with his presence.8